mrmartymac/mrmartymac.github.io/_posts/2023-10-10-murbs-notes.md

 murbs fullsync
 ```

-## NOTE ABOUT journaltctl error about 10 files
+## NOTE about journaltctl error about 10 files
 It seems this is a red herring and is not a problem.
 Murbs is detecting the presence of multiple past postgresql log dumps and using this as the trigger to clean them up